thedotmack/openai-gpt-image-mcp/README.md

 ## ✨ Features

 - **create-image**: Generate images from a prompt, with advanced options (size, quality, background, etc).
-Supports optional reference images to guide generation.
 - **edit-image**: Edit or extend images using a prompt and optional mask, supporting both file paths and base64 input.
 - **File output**: Save generated images directly to disk, or receive as base64.